364th Bombardment Squadron: Combat in Europe

 The squadron was occasionally diverted from its strategic mission to carry out interdiction and air support missions.
 Prior to Operation Overlord, the invasion of Normandy, it helped neutralize enemy forces with attacks on airfields, V-1 flying bomb and V-2 rocket launch facilities and repair shops.
 On D Day, it struck enemy strongholds near the landing beaches.
 In July 1944 it attacked enemy positions in advance of ground forces in Operation Cobra, the breakout at Saint Lo.
 It attacked antiaircraft batteries to support Operation Market Garden, the airborne attacks near Arnhem attempting to secure a bridgehead across the Rhine.
 In December 1944 and January 1945, it attacked enemy installations near the Battle of the Bulge.
 In March 1945, it supported Operation Varsity, airborne assault across the Rhine in Germany.

 The squadron flew its last combat mission on 25 April 1945.
 Following V-E Day, the squadron moved to Sint-Truiden Airfield in Belgium, from which it conducted photographic mapping flights over Europe and North Africa which came under the name Project Casey Jones.
 On 15 December 1945 it became part of the occupation force, when it moved to Lechfeld Airfield, Germany which it had bombed on 18 March 1944, and which it now used as an occupation base.
-The squadron was reduced in both personnel and equipment during 1946, and by the end of October, it had stopped all operations.
+The squadron was reduced in both personnel and equipment during 1946.
+Its mapping operations ended in June and by the end of October, it had stopped all operations.
 It was inactivated on 25 December 1946.

 Strategic Air Command

-The squadron was reactivated under Strategic Air Command (SAC) in 1951 with Boeing B-47 Stratojet medium jet bombers, originally with B-47As, then with B-47Bsit began flying operational strategic bombardment and refueling missions from MacDill Air Force Base, Florida.
-In 1955, SAC upgraded the squadron to the B-47E, the major production version of the Stratojet.
-The squadron, with B-47s, moved to Bunker Hill Air Force Base, Indiana in May 1959.
+Strategic Air Command (SAC) activated the squadron in July 1947 at Andrews Field, Maryland, but was inactivated the following September, apparently never having been manned or equipped for operations.

+The squadron was reactivated at MacDill Air Force Base, Florida under Strategic Air Command (SAC) in January 1951.
+However, SAC’s mobilization for the Korean War highlighted that SAC wing commanders focused too much on running the base organization and not spending enough time on overseeing actual combat preparations.
+To allow wing commanders the ability to focus on combat operations, the air base group commander became responsible for managing the base housekeeping functions.
+Under the plan implemented the month after the squadron activated and finalized in June 1952, the wing commander focused primarily on the combat units and the maintenance necessary to support combat aircraft, and the squadron was attached directly to the 305th Bombardment Wing.
+The squadron initially equipped with the obsolescent Boeing B-29 Superfortress.